Towards control of opinion diversity by introducing zealots into a polarised social group: The Voter Model with Zealots

-Consider an undirected network with $n$ nodes labelled $1, \ldots, n$ that can each be in state 0 or 1.
-We say that $j$ is a neighbour of $i$ if the two are linked by an edge and assume that a node has access to the state of all their neighbours.
-Given an initial distribution of states, each node updates its state at the times of an independent exponential clock of parameter 1: whenever a clock rings, the concerned node selects a neighbour uniformly at random and adopts their state.
-Equivalently, at the times of a Poisson process of parameter $n$, a node is drawn uniformly at random and samples a new state under the distribution of their neighbours'.
-Letting $x_i(t)$ denote the opinion of user $i$ at time $t$, we say that consensus is reached if almost surely all nodes are eventually in the same state:
+Consider a graph with $n$ users labelled $1, \ldots, n$ that can each hold opinion 0 or 1.
+Given an initial distribution of opinions, each user updates their opinion at the times of an independent Poisson process of parameter 1 by adopting the opinion of one of its neighbours chosen uniformly at random.
+Letting $x_i(t)$ denote the opinion of user $i$ at time $t$, we say that consensus is reached if almost surely all users eventually agree, i.e.\ if

-We then have the following fundamental result. \begin{theorem} Consensus is reached over any finite fully-connected network. \end{theorem} We refer the reader to \cite[Theorem 2.2]{yildiz2010} for a proof using Markov Chain modelling.
-The intuitive idea is that no matter the current number of state-0 and state-1 nodes, there exists a succession of individual state changes with strictly positive probability that results in everyone being in the same state.
+On any finite connected network, consensus is reached \cite{aldous_fill_2014}.
+Intuitively, no matter the current number of opinion-0 and opinion-1 users, there exists a succession of individual opinion changes with strictly positive probability that results in everyone holding the same opinion.

-In the context of social dynamics, we consider a network in which nodes are users and links between them indicate power of influence, which can materialise in the form of friendship or ``follow'' relationships online.
-We assume states represent binary opinions in a polarised context where the population is divided in two camps, for example over society issues (\emph{e.g.}\ pro or anti-abortion), political leanings (\emph{e.g.}\ liberal or conservative) or brand adoption (\emph{e.g.}\ Windows or MacOS).